Aseel-Dweedar/theory/htttp-https.md

   A protocol is a system of rules that define how data is exchanged within or between computers.

+- **can we send data through get request?**

+  No, HTTP GET requests cannot have a message body.
+But you still can send data to the server using the URL parameters.
+In this case, you are limited to the maximum size of the URL, which is about 2000.

 - **How to send file in request?**

 - **How to send params in get request: “query params”?**